 - $45 for a weekend road trip covering hire car costs and fuel.

-- University Clubs: $20 Snow-sports and Meditation. * Second-hand sleeping bag: $99 I was hoping to avoid this purchase as I bought a new one just before I left but It got freezing cold at night and I was loosing sleep.
+Second-hand sleeping bag: $99: I was hoping to avoid this purchase as I bought a new one just before I left but It got freezing cold at night and I was losing sleep.
 I was spending a lot of money using the electric heater.
 I'm betting this will end up being a money saver.
 Plus I'll be able to mitigate the cost by selling my old one.

 Approximately $1400 isn't too bad considering I'm still adjusting to a different location and this month includes a lot of "set-up" expenses.
 I expect next month will reflect a more standard monthly cost.
 If anyone has ideas on where I can save feel free to share!